ksmolyanin/run-for-every-file/README.md

 # run-for-every-file

-*node.js 6.x is required*
+*Node.js >= 6.x is required*

-This is a small node.js utility that do only one thing: it enumerates files and runs a shell command for every file.
+This is a small node.js utility that enumerates files by pattern and runs a shell command for every file.

-It is primarily intended for using NPM as task runner (look for "npm run ..." and NPM "scripts" section), which is suited quite well for building your node.js/web applications (bundling, minification and so on).

 It is cross-platform and should work under Linux, OS X and Windows.

+It is primarily intended for NPM used as task runner (look for "npm run ..." command and NPM "scripts" section).
+NPM is suited quite well for building node.js/web applications (doing minification and so on).

 ## Usage